lsst-tstn/tstn-024/index.rst

     2. Commissioning Scientists
     3. Software Developers

-Finally, we present concrete examples of interactions that the actors will perform with the OCS, linking to procedures on how to do them using the multiple components.
+Finally, we present concrete examples of interactions that the actors will perform with the Observatory Control System, linking to procedures on how to do them using the multiple components.
 These examples explore how users best take advantage of the component's features.
-They also include cases of how *not* to use a component due limitations or inefficiencies in various areas.
+They also include cases of how **not** to use a component due to limitations or inefficiencies in various areas.
 The examples are also useful in facilitating discussion regarding the ease-of-use of each operation, which is expected to stimulate discussion on how to best improve system usability and/or performance.

 .. _LOVE: